chaowanghn/VRP/README.md

 Due to some practical constraints, some customers can only be serviced by a single truck.
 The other customers can be serviced by a single truck or a truck pulling a trailer.

+For research publications on the TTRP see:
+		src/main/resources/papers

 License
 -------